SymfonyCasts/design-patterns/sfcasts/state.md

 }
 ```

-If we apply the state pattern to this function, we'd need to create a class for each state,
+If we apply the State pattern to this function, we need to create a *class* for each state: `DraftState`, `ModerationState`, and `PublishedState`.
+Each class will have a `publish()` method that encapsulates the specific logic for that state, so the `DraftState` class would look something like this:
-in other words, we would end up with a `DraftState`, `ModerationState`, and `PublishedState` classes.
-(here's where I'd like to show an animation of the if-elseif-else statements becoming classes)
-Each of them would have a `publish()` method that encapsulates the *specific* logic for that state.

-This is how the `DraftState` class would look like:

 ```php
 class DraftState implements StateInterface {